 Stage 6: Tweezing

 I have a funny tic around tweezing- I can’t pluck out more than a few hairs without erupting into a fit of sneezing.
 The tweeze sneeze is one thing when I’m in front of a mirror, but quite another when there’s a professional busy at work in front of me.
 I held my composure while Rachael deftly whipped away any hairs that still hadn’t fallen into line.
 My eyes watered, I jerked strangely at times, but I got through it in the manner of a relatively normal human.

-Stage 7: Makeup and Debrief
+Stage 7: Makeup and debrief

 The time had come for the great HD Brow reveal.
 Were those little guys okay up there?
 As it turned out, they were thriving.
 Strong, expressive and unmistakenly independent, these sisters were doing it for themselves (in the words of eyebrow oracle Shavata Singh, “eyebrows should be sisters, not twins”).
-Aided by a good brush, the application of a touch of powder (HD Brows Eye & Brow Palette in Vamp, £25) and a few strokes of Brow Define, £18, also in Vamp, my eyebrows looked expensive and polished but not in the obvious, subtle as a flying brick way that I’d feared.
+Aided by a good brush, the application of a touch of powder (HD Brows Eye & Brow Palette in Vamp, £29) and a few strokes of Brow Define, £18, also in Vamp, my eyebrows looked expensive and polished but not in the obvious, subtle as a flying brick way that I’d feared.
 Having paid attention to my eyebrows for once, I can finally appreciate why women anchor their look around a gamine brow- it completes a barely there makeup look like almost nothing else and somehow brings your bone structure to the fore without the need for aggressive contouring.
-If further proof were needed of the transformational, totally un-trashy HD Brow effect, see the images of the formally scraggy browed Pamela Anderson below for the cover of NOTOFU magazine.
+If further proof were needed of the transformational, totally un-trashy HD Brow effect, see the images of Pamela Anderson below for the cover of NOTOFU magazine.